Luang Prabang

 Forget that commercial whiskey that got you sloshed on your birthday!
 Ban Xang Hai offers a drink that is not for the faint-hearted.

 You only need 2 hours to explore the Whiskey Village, so it’s a good place to stop if you’re heading to or from Pak Ou Caves.
 Boat operators often offer this side trip as part of the Pak Ou Caves tour.
-Prepare to spend $7-$10 for this adventure.
+Prepare to spend around 200,000 LAK ($9) for this adventure.

 #5 Night Market

-Haggle for finely-woven silk scarves or ceramics sparkling under the warm glow of lamplight, and follow the scent of marinated meat to the end of the market.
+Haggle for finely-woven silk scarves or ceramics sparkling under the warm glow of lamplight, and follow the scent of marinated meat to the end of Luang Prabang Night Market.

 #6 Morning Market

 Even if you’re not planning to do the grocery shopping, Luang Prabang’s morning market is a good place to immerse yourself in local life.
-Trading is between 5:00 to 17:00 daily.
+Trading is between 5:00 and 17:00 daily.

 #7 Bamboo Bridge